'Script School'

 How It Works

 By following the TSA Script School program, writers can set deadlines and hold themselves accountable.
-The program will consist of 10 “Study Hall” sessions of instruction and guidance, followed by 8 sessions of writing accountability.
-Each Study Hall session will be separated by 2-3 weeks to give writers plenty of time to work on the homework assignments while maintaining forward progress.
+The program will consist of ten modules of instruction and guidance, followed by eight sessions of writing accountability.
+Each session will be separated by 2-3 weeks to give writers plenty of time to work on the homework assignments while maintaining forward progress.

 The TSA Guarantee